-Thus, our advices are suitable for all IELTS candidates.
+Thus, our advice are suitable for all IELTS candidates.
 You can easily achieve a high score if you practice for IELTS enough, just follow our tips!

-In this table, we summarised the Reading section’s structure:
+In this table, we summarised the IELTS Academic Reading section’s structure:

 More information on each of the reading passages: